 ECDC Summer School 2018

-The specific objectives of the Summer School 2018 are:
+The specific objectives of the Summer School 2018 were:

-- Address expressed training needs among EPIET/EUPHEM supervisors
+- to address expressed training needs among EPIET/EUPHEM supervisors

-- Bring supervisors together to share and exchange experiences and views on supervision, coaching and creating collaborations between microbiologists and epidemiologists
+- to bring supervisors together to share and exchange experiences and views on supervision, coaching and creating collaborations between microbiologists and epidemiologists

-- Bring ECDC core activities and fellowship network closer, by increasing the ability for supervisors to identify projects that link to ECDC’s core and priority tasks, and facilitating opportunities for Member State and ECDC experts to be aware of and involved in fellowship projects
+- to bring ECDC core activities and fellowship network closer, by increasing the ability for supervisors to identify projects that link to ECDC’s core and priority tasks, and facilitating opportunities for Member State and ECDC experts to be aware of and involved in fellowship projects

 Induction of new and future supervisors track:

 - 29 May - Supervising a fellow: roles, responsibilities, expectations

 - 30 May - The Fellowships are competency-based programmes